 Anophthalmia is a medical term used to represent the absence of the globe and ocular tissue from the orbit.

-This was originally reported more than 400 years ago, yet it is only recently that important reconstructive options became available.
+This was initially reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.

 There are numerous reasons why one might lose an eye.